discourse-network/discourse-network.github.io/_pages/funding/round-1.md

 ## International collaborations

-Joint applicants based in non-UK applications can be included as project co-leads (International).
+Joint applicants based in non-UK organisations can be included as project co-leads (International).
 They may not be project leads and are not eligible to take over leadership of the project.
 The total costs claimed for international collaborators must not exceed 30% of the total full economic costs of the project.

 In general, we will fund 100% of eligible costs, where these have been sufficiently justified.
 For non-UK research organisation, overheads will be paid at 20% of the international research organisation’s directly incurred staff salary costs.
 Indirect costs may not be charged on non-staff related direct costs (for example, equipment, consultancies and conferences as well as travel and subsistence).
 For non-UK business or third sector organisations, the eligible costs follow the same criteria as for UK business or third sector guidance above.